opentensor/developer-docs/docs/btcli-permissions.md

 Most users do not need their own hotkey.
 This is used by **miners** and **validators** for signing operations.
 Stakers use validators' hotkey public key to identify them in order to delegate stake to them.

 Required for:
+- Running miners:
-- Running miners: serving requests from validators
+  - Serving requests from validators
+  - Making on-chain data commitments (if applicable)
 - Running validators:
-  - making requests to miners weight
+  - making signed requests to miners
   - setting weights
-  - being discoverable my stakers
+  - being discoverable by stakers and miners

 ### Available liquidity